matiasdelellis/facerecognition/doc/data-model.md

 theirs.
 Renaming meant one statement per cluster, listing the people meant one query per name, and two people called the same were one.

-Five migrations do the change, and they run in this order:
+Six migrations do the change, and they run in this order:

 | migration | what it does |
 | --- | --- |